 - 1. Load these layers into a new map, or use your original map with only these layers visible. - 2.
 Before starting to add the WMS layer, deactivate "on the fly" projection (Project Properties...
 CRS tab, check No projection (or unknown/non-Earth projection).
 This may cause the layers to no longer overlap properly, but don't worry: we'll fix that later. - 3.
-To add WMS layers, click on the source Manager dialog and enable the WMS/WMTS tab.
+To add WMS layers, click on the 4 button to open the Data Source Manager dialog and enable the 4 WMS/WMTS tab.